-As is tradition, this year’s slate of Thanksgiving Day football matchups does not disappoint, giving NFL and college football fans a total of five rivalry games to watch, bet on, and be thankful for while eating dinner with family and friends.
+As is tradition, this year’s slate of Thanksgiving Day football matchups does not disappoint, giving NFL football fans a total of three games to watch, bet on, and be thankful for while eating dinner with family and friends.

 NFL Matchups On Thanksgiving

 The NFL is giving fans a three-course meal of pro football on Thanksgiving Day with three huge games scheduled to be played.

 Each matchup could have major playoff implications as teams look to stay atop the division while others try to stay alive in the race for the wild card.
 Here are our NFL Thanksgiving Day previews:

 The Buffalo Bills are once again riding high in the AFC East and are projected as the most likely team to win Super Bowl 57.

 The Detroit Lions are performing much better than they did last season but are still having trouble winning more games than they lose.

 Unless Bills starting quarterback Josh Allen is somehow unavailable for the game, we expect Buffalo to destroy the Lions on Thanksgiving afternoon.